 Pre-Algebra serves as a bridge between middle school mathematics and Algebra 1.
 This course will build a conceptual understanding of the foundations of algebraic concepts using technology, manipulatives, problem solving, and cooperative learning.
 Students will build mental math skills along with using a calculator necessary.
-Concepts include algebraic when expressions, linear equations, polynomials, factoring, inequalities, geometry, statistics, and graphing. solving, reasoning, estimation.
-Problem and connections between math and everyday applications will be emphasized.
+Concepts include algebraic expressions, linear equations, polynomials, factoring, inequalities, geometry, statistics, and graphing. reasoning, Problem solving, estimation, connections between math and everyday applications will be emphasized.
 This course is designed to prepare incoming freshmen for success in Algebra 1.